 We are willing to review our key priorities to be truly inclusive.

 LIST's approach goes beyond diversity and inclusion in terms of gender or ethnicity, but considers differences in a broad sense.

 This approach not only increases the creativity, innovation and performance of our teams, but also attracts new talent!

 LIST is committed to promoting a more inclusive corporate culture, where everyone can contribute their strengths and qualities to the LIST strategy and develop their potential, regardless of their ethnicity, beliefs, age, gender or sexual orientation.

 A Diversity and Inclusion (D&I) Manager, Sabina Quijano, was appointed in January 2021 to establish a clear strategy and ensure a clear understanding of the objectives to be achieved.

-In order to give itself the means to achieve its ambitions, LIST wanted to establish a clear framework by drawing up a Diversity Charter.
+In order to give itself the means to achieve its ambitions, LIST wanted to establish a clear framework by drawing up a Diversity Strategy.

 After a preliminary analysis, a working group composed of the D&I manager, the equality delegate and representatives of the different research and corporate departments finally identified three areas of intervention:

-Each area of intervention will have specific objectives, detailed in the Charter and implemented by different working groups.
+Each area of intervention will have specific objectives, detailed in the Strategy and implemented by different working groups.
 The creation, responsibilities, timing and logistics of each will be determined on a case-by-case basis.